A martingale representation theorem and valuation of defaultable securities: Valuation of defaultable securities

 due to the fact that we always have

-This means that this risk occurs only on the event that death occurs before the maturity $T$.
-In general, this pure mortality risk in the longevity bond vanishes, for instance, in the cases where $\tau$ avoids $\mathbb F$-stopping times or when ${\cal G}_{\tau}(={\cal F}_{\tau+})$ coincides with ${\cal F}_{\tau}$.
-Thus assuming these assumptions, as in \cite{blanchetjeanblanc04}, boils down to neglect this type of risk.\\ {\rm{(c)}} The assumption on the probability $P$ in Theorem \ref{contractsStructures} and in the following two corollaries is not a restriction in some sense.
+This means that this risk occurs only when the random time (default or death) occurs before the maturity $T$.
+In general, this risk vanishes when $\tau$ avoids $\mathbb F$-stopping times or when ${\cal G}_{\tau}(={\cal F}_{\tau+})$ coincides with ${\cal F}_{\tau}$.
+Thus, imposing these assumptions, as in \cite{blanchetjeanblanc04}, boils down to neglecting this type of risk.\\ {\rm{(c)}} The assumption on the probability $P$ in Theorem \ref{contractsStructures} and in the following corollary is not a restriction in our view.
 It is assumed for the sake of easy exposition only, as one can calculate every process used in the theorem (starting with the processes $G,\widetilde G, G_{-}$) under a chosen risk-neutral measure, $Q$, for the informational model $(\Omega,\mathbb G)$. \end{remark}

-The rest of this section illustrates Theorem \ref{contractsStructures} on the case when $\tau$ is a pseudo-stopping time.
+The rest of this section illustrates Theorem \ref{contractsStructures} for the case of a pseudo-stopping time $\tau$.